A Field Guide To The March 2019 Primary Election For LAUSD School Board

 Here's a look at the crowded field.
 Grab a chair.
 This could take a minute:

 - Jackie Goldberg: Goldberg, 73, is a legend in local politics.
 Before she became the first openly lesbian member of the L.A.
 City Council, Goldberg was elected to the BD5 seat for two terms from 1983 to 1991.
 This summer, the longtime Silver Lake resident lobbied the current LAUSD board to name her as interim replacement for Ref Rodriguez, promising not to run a full term if appointed — but board members passed.
 A sharp critic of charter schools and of the decision to hire LAUSD Superintendent Austin Beutner, Goldberg was the "overwhelming" choice of UTLA members for the teachers union's endorsement.
-If elected, Goldberg has said she will only serve until Dec.
-2020, when Rodriguez's original term was set to expire.
-Her decision to enter the race this year has already prompted at least two candidates to bow out: Bell Mayor Fidencio Gallardo and Bennett Kayser, who held the BD5 seat until losing to Rodriguez in 2015.
+Her decision to enter the race this year prompted at least two candidates to bow out: Bell Mayor Fidencio Gallardo and Bennett Kayser, who held the BD5 seat until losing to Rodriguez in 2015.
+Right before the March primary, candidate Rocio Rivas also threw her support behind Goldberg.

 - Heather Repenning: Repenning was, until recently, a member of the L.A.
 Board of Public Works and a longtime aide to Mayor Eric Garcetti.
 She launched her campaign boasting not only Garcetti's endorsement, but the support of several trade unions.
 Among them: the Service Employees International Union, which represents some non-teaching employees in LAUSD.
 SEIU Local 99 has historically been the third-largest outside contributor to school board elections.
 Repenning had been angling for the even-more-lucrative endorsement of LAUSD's teachers union, UTLA; she has promised to reject the support of its political rival, the California Charter Schools Association.
 Repenning's young daughter attends elementary school in Silver Lake.